String.prototype.normalize for safer string comparison

 - Reading time

-Today I came a across the
+Today I discovered the

 Let's me show you a quick example:

-// pick a random word with a German Umlaut const word = 'über'; // displayed as 'über' console.log( word.length ); // 4 const alikeWord = 'u\u0308ber'; // displayed as 'über' console.log( alikeWord.length ); // 5 console.log( word === alikeWord ); // false
+// pick a random word with a German Umlaut const word = 'über'; // displayed as 'über' console.log(word.length); // 4 const alikeWord = 'u\u0308ber'; // displayed as 'über' console.log(alikeWord.length); // 5 console.log(word === alikeWord); // false

 alikeWord makes use of a Combining Diacritical Mark to generate the German Umlaut

-ü – to be specific it uses COMBINING DIAERESIS.
-The thing is that
+ü – specifically, it uses COMBINING DIAERESIS.

-To solve this issue we can use
+To solve this issue you can use

-normalize to well... yeah normalize strings. ;)
+normalize to normalize strings.

-const word = 'über'; // displayed as 'über' console.log( word.length ); // 4 const alikeWord = 'u\u0308ber'.normalize(); // displayed as 'über' console.log( alikeWord.length ); // 4 console.log( word === alikeWord ); // true
+const word = 'über'; // displayed as 'über' console.log(word.length); // 4 const alikeWord = 'u\u0308ber'.normalize(); // displayed as 'über' console.log(alikeWord.length); // 4 console.log(word === alikeWord); // true